T. Rowland Hughes: His life

-Hughes was born on 17 April 1903, in Llanberis, Caernarfonshire, son of May and William Hughes.
-He was educated at Dolbadarn primary school, Brynrefail county school, and the University College, Bangor, where he graduated in 1925 with first class honours in English and Welsh.
+Hughes was born on 17 April 1903, in Llanberis, Caernarfonshire, the son of May and William Hughes.
+He was educated at Dolbadarn primary school, Ysgol Brynrefail, and the University College, Bangor, where he graduated in 1925 with first class honours in English and Welsh.
 In 1928, he was awarded a scholarship by the University of Wales to study at Jesus College, Oxford, leading to a B.Litt. degree in 1931 on The London Magazine from 1820 to 1829.

 He was a teacher at the county school for boys in Aberdare from 1926 to 1928.
-He was lecturer in English and Welsh at Coleg Harlech, 1930–33.
+He was lecturer in English and Welsh at Coleg Harlech, 1930–1933.
 In the summer of 1934 he was appointed Principal of the Mary Ward Settlement, London.

 From 1935 to 1945, Hughes was a producer of feature programmes for the BBC in Cardiff.
 In this time, he produced and/or wrote some 300 radio programmes on the BBC.
-He produced, and often co-scripted with, a number of Welsh writers, including Jack Jones, Kate Roberts, Saunders Lewis, Eiluned Lewis, Eynon Evans, J.O.
-Francis, Richard Llewellyn, Gwyn Jones, Emlyn Williams and Philip Burton.
+He produced, and often co-scripted with, a number of Welsh writers, including Jack Jones, Kate Roberts, Saunders Lewis, Eiluned Lewis, Eynon Evans, J. O. Francis, Richard Llewellyn, Gwyn Jones, Emlyn Williams and Philip Burton.
 Of these, his principal collaborators, in both production and writing, were Jack Jones and Philip Burton, who succeeded him at the BBC in 1945.
-Hughes' outstanding productions are considered to be The Proud Valley (1940), the radio premiere of the Paul Robeson film; How Green Was My Valley (1942); and Welsh Lidice (1943).
+Hughes's outstanding productions are considered to be The Proud Valley (1940), the radio premiere of the Paul Robeson film; How Green Was My Valley (1942); and Welsh Lidice (1943).
 After just five years in the job, he was described by The Guardian as one of the best producers working in British radio.

 Hughes won the Chair at the National Eisteddfod on two occasions, in 1937 for his ode 'Y Ffin' ('The Boundary'), and again in 1940 for 'Pererinion' ('Pilgrims').

 He married Eirene Williams in 1933.
 Not long after, he was diagnosed with multiple sclerosis, and it was at this time that he began to write his most well-known works.